ipincamp/full-stack-developer-setup/README.md

 #### **MySQL**

 MySQL is a database management system that is useful for managing databases on the website.
-The mysqQL database management system has many features.
+The MySQL database management system has many features.

 #### **Node.js**